Ayancodes2003/Code-Quality-Analyzer/README.md

 ### 2️⃣ Set Up API Keys
 Before running the tool, set up the required API keys:
+*note that you can change this command based on the API key you are using*
 ```sh
 export GOOGLE_API_KEY=your-google-api-key
 export GEMINI_API_KEY=your-gemini-api-key